 - Insert the markup into your page.

-Once you add structured data to your site's content, Google will discover it the next time we reprocess your site (it may take some time for rich snippets to appear in search results, if we do choose to display rich snippets for your site).
+Once you add structured data to your site's content, Google will discover it the next time we reprocess your site (it may take some time for rich results (previously known as rich snippets) to appear in search results, if we do choose to display rich results for your site).

 - Test your markup using the Structured Data Test Tool.